Dangerous Roads May Lead To Car Accidents In Washington

 Auto accidents can lead to traumatizing and life-altering injuries.
-Victims of auto accidents often find themselves with serious injuries, astronomical medical bills, and suffering from pain or living with impairments.
-While the cause of many auto accidents is clear – drunk drivers, distracted drivers, speeding drivers, or others – sometimes accidents are caused by a failure of an agency to maintain roads, streets, or highways in a safe condition for motorists.
-Potholes, unclear signs, construction debris, poor grading, or other failures can contribute to a disaster on the road.
+Victims of auto accidents often find themselves living with serious injuries, astronomical medical bills, and pain and/or impairments.
+While the causes of many auto accidents are clear – drunk drivers, distracted drivers, speeding drivers or others – sometimes, accidents are caused by a failure of an agency to maintain roads, streets or highways in a safe condition for motorists.
+Potholes, unclear signs, construction debris, poor grading or other failures can contribute to a disaster on the road.
 In such cases, the governmental entity responsible for maintaining or designing that roadway could be held liable.

 If you or a loved one are a victim of a dangerous roadway accident, you are facing a complicated process when filing a claim or lawsuit.
-Instead of being up against another individual or auto insurance agency, you may be dealing with a government agency, a construction company, or a road designer.
-Thankfully, the acclaimed Seattle auto accident attorneys at Pendergast Law, have years of experience fighting for victims of dangerous roadway accidents – and we know what it takes to recover the maximum in compensation these complex cases.
-To learn more through a no-cost consultation, call us at (888) 995-0612.
+Instead of being up against another individual or auto insurance agency, you may be dealing with a government agency, a construction company or a road designer.
+Thankfully, the acclaimed Seattle auto accident attorneys at Pendergast Law have years of experience fighting for victims of dangerous roadway accidents – and they know what it takes to recover the maximum in compensation in these complex cases.
+To learn more through a no-cost consultation, call us at 888-539-9211.

 Dangerous Road Accident Recoveries

-- $1,625,000 recovery for a wrongful death claim for the family of a man killed as the result of a highway design defect.
+- A $1.625 million recovery for a wrongful death claim for the family of a man killed as the result of a highway design defect.

 The governing body in charge of a roadway is responsible for its design and upkeep.
 Here are a few examples of dangerous road conditions that may result in collision: